stereopickle/DS_movie_EDA/README.md

 3b) Do movies with high virality actually do well?

 4) What are the descriptors of popular movies?
 (Are there any common words used to describe successful movies?)

+5) Any trend changes observed in 2020 since March?